angeuch98/Hepatitis-C-virus/README.md

 The main objective is to perform statistical inference and use of machine learning approaches in Hepatitis C virus data analysis.
 The analysis was performed using R programming language.

 ### Dataset characteristic
 The dataset was downloaded from the Kaggle platform.
-Donor is Institute of Clinical Chemistry; Medical University Hannover (MHH); Hannover, Germany.
+Donor is Institute of Clinical Chemistry; Medical University Hannover (MHH) in Germany.
 Dataset include 615 cases of laboratory values of blood donors and Hepatitis C patients and demographic values like age.
 The target attribute for classification is Category: Blood donors vs. Hepatitis C (including its progress: Hepatitis C, Fibrosis, Cirrhosis).

 Attribute Information:
 All attributes except Category and Sex are numerical (discrete and continous).
 The laboratory data are the attributes 5-14.